systopia/de.systopia.newsletter/docs/configuration.md

 page offers you to *Configure profiles*.

 !!!tip
-    Also make sure that you intstall and configure the CiviCRM Extension "Extended Contact Matcher" (de.systopia.xcm) to define yor cotact matching behaviour.
+    Also make sure that you install and configure the CiviCRM Extension "Extended Contact Matcher" (de.systopia.xcm) to define yor contact matching behaviour.
 Please refer to the extension's
     [documentation](https://docs.civicrm.org/xcm/en/latest/).